Mooney M20: 1980s

 This was followed in 1988 by the M20L PFM, powered by a Porsche PFM 3200 engine which had been developed from the 911 Carrera engine.
 The maximum speed with this configuration was 161 kn.
 The fuselage was stretched to form the first long-body M20.
 One new feature on this airplane was the replacement of the throttle, mixture and propeller controls with a single power control; mixture and propeller rotation speed were automatically adjusted based on the setting of this single control.
-The Mooney PFM did not last, with a total of 41 units having been manufactured in 1988 and 1989.
+The Mooney PFM did not last, a total of 41 units having been manufactured in 1988 and 1989.
 Most M20Ls no longer use this unique engine, as factory support ceased in 2005.

 In February 1989, the next M20 model was released: the M20M TLS (Turbocharged Lycoming Sabre).
 It was powered, as the name hinted, by a turbocharged Lycoming six-cylinder engine that produced 270 hp at 2,575 rpm, and it had a three-bladed propeller.
 It was capable of cruising at 230 mph and had a range of 1060 mi and a maximum climb rate of 2380 ft per minute.
 The first year, the TLS accounted for 30 of the 143 aircraft delivered, and in 1990, this increased to 61 units.
 Also in 1989, Mooney released a trainer model based on the M20J.
 Beech, Cessna, and Piper had all stopped production of trainers throughout the 1980s, and the 201AT was designed to fill this gap.
 From 1989 to 1992, 20 units were delivered.